williamrjackson/UnityScriptingUtilities/README.md

 Stuff I use a lot, and a simple AnimationCurve-based tweening interface.

 Add to projects using:
-`git submodule add https://github.com/williamrjackson/UnityScriptingUtilities.git Assets\ScriptingUtils`
+`$ git submodule add https://github.com/williamrjackson/UnityScriptingUtilities.git Assets/ScriptingUtils`

 ## MapToCurve